raspberrypilearning/memory/en/step_3.md

 Let's create a random sequence of colours.

 + Create a list called `sequence`{:class="blockdata"}.
 We will use this list to store the sequence of colours the player has to remember.
-Only the character sprite needs to see the list, so you can select 'For this sprite only'.
+Only the character sprite needs to see the list, so you can select **For this sprite only**.

 [[[generic-scratch-make-list]]]

-You should now see your empty list in the top-left of your stage, as well as lots of new blocks for using lists.
+You should now see your empty list in the top left of your stage, as well as lots of new blocks for using lists.

 ![screenshot](images/colour-list-blocks.png)